jeelojacko/sProx/README.md

 - **Listeners** – Control the transport protocol (HTTP/1.1, HTTP/2, QUIC), TLS settings
   for inbound traffic, and concurrency limits (to be implemented).
-- **Upstreams** – Describe where traffic is proxied, including TLS requirements, optional SOCKS5 tunnelling, and retry budgets.
+- **Upstreams** – Describe where traffic is proxied, including per-hop timeout knobs (connect/read/request), TLS requirements, optional SOCKS5 tunnelling, and retry budgets.
+By default, retries allow three attempts with exponential backoff starting at 100 ms (doubling up to 5 s) and 20 % jitter while the budget replenishes over a 10 s window (20 % of requests may be retried with a minimum reserve of 10 per second).
 Setting the `SPROX_PROXY_URL` environment variable at runtime forces every route to tunnel through the provided SOCKS5 endpoint regardless of the per-route configuration.
 - **Streaming toggles** – Enable playlist rewriting, segment URL translation, DRM key acquisition, and future transcoding jobs.
 - **Environment overrides** – Sensitive values (API tokens, TLS private keys) are loaded